- Telephone 0141 378 0384

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables, Free wi-fi

-- Music on stereo: Modern, funky, jazz
+- Music on stereo: Mixed bag, from Beck to jazz

 - Capacity: 100

 - Number of wines sold by the glass: 23